fpcMotif/dossier/README.md

 - Enables the ability to add and delete properties on an entity (requires authentication)
 - Enables the ability to add a new entity (requires authentication)
 - Fixed some PHP warnings, such as "use of undefined constant v"
+- Added a meta viewport tag for mobile devices

 August 5, 2014: